-Figure 2.
-Location Map
+Figure 2: Location Map on topography.

-3. REGIONAL GEOLOGY
+3.0 REGIONAL GEOLOGY

-The project area occurs in the Ravenswood - Lolworth Province which consists of probable Proterozoic metamorphic basement and Cambro-Ordovician sedimentary volcanic and metamorphic rocks intruded into Silurian granitoids (figure 4) (Metals, 1986).
+The project area occurs in the Ravenswood-Lolworth Province which consists of Proterozoic metamorphic basement and Cambro-Ordovician sedimentary volcanic and metamorphic rocks intruded into Silurian granitoids (Figure 4; Metals, 1986).
 The Province is overlain by marine shelf and continental sedimentary rocks of Devonian-Carboniferous age.
-The Ravenswood-Lolworth Province generally trends east to east-west-southeast contrasting strongly to the surrounding provinces.
-To the north a north to northeast trend controls the rocks of the Hodgkinson and Broken River Provinces and Thomson Fold Belt to the south, and a north to northwest general trend within the New England Fold Belt to the east and southeast (Wyatt et al., 1970, Levington, 1981).
+The Ravenswood-Lolworth Province generally trends east to west and southeast, contrasting strongly to the surrounding provinces.
+To the north, a northeast trend controls rocks of the Hodgkinson and Broken River Provinces and Thomson Fold Belt to the south; and a north to northwest general trend within the New England Fold Belt to the east and southeast (Wyatt et al, 1970; Levington, 1981).

-The Ravenswood-Lolworth Province has been previously mapped and examined by various geologists of the Commonwealth and State Governments in joint parties (Wyatt et al. 1970; Wyatt et al. 1971).
+The Ravenswood-Lolworth Province has been previously mapped and examined by various geologists of the Commonwealth and State Governments in joint parties (Wyatt et al., 1970; Wyatt et al., 1971).
 These are set out in the 1:250,000 map sheets of the Townsville and Charters Towers area and explained in detail in Wyatt et al, 1970, and Wyatt et al, 1971.
-Descriptions of the regional geology have been produced in several exploration reports, notably Dalgarno (1967), Metals (1986), Hamilton (1987), Gannon (1988), and James (1997).
+Descriptions of the regional geology have been produced in several exploration reports, notably Dalgarno (1967), Metals (1986), Hamilton (1987), Gannon (1988); and James (1997).

-The oldest rocks in the area belong to the Charters Towers Metamorphics unit, which outcrop to the north and west of Charters Towers as the roof pendants in the Ravenswood Granodiorite Complex (John, 1985).
+Oldest rocks in the area belong to the Charters Towers Metamorphics unit, which outcrop to the north and west of Charters Towers as roof pendants in the Ravenswood Granodiorite Complex (John, 1985).
 These Metamorphics have been estimated to be Cambro-Ordovician in age (John, 1985).
 Similar in age are the Kirk River Beds that occur at the head of the Kirk River to the east of the project area.
-The Kirk River Beds include an assemblage of micaceous shale, siltstone, lithic and feldspathic sandstone, and arkose (John, 1985).
+The Kirk River Beds include an assemblage of micaceous shale, siltstone, lithic and feldspathic sandstone; and arkose (John, 1985).